 Dessert Bonus: You thought I was going to leave out Cheesecakes by Alex?
 Think again.
 Seriously, go here for dessert or else you’ll miss out on the most delicious selection of cheesecakes one can find.

-There’s great ethnic food in North Carolina and Greensboro is no different from the other cities.
+There’s great international food in North Carolina and Greensboro is no different from the other cities.
 Jerusalem Market on Elm offers some of the best hummus I’ve ever eaten, to go with pitas, savory flatbreads, and more.

 If you’re into Vietnamese food, check out Banh Minh on Market for noodles or some amazing Banh Mi.